 Have you ever wished you could have Disneyland or Disney California Adventure mostly to yourself, hopping from ride to ride without any wait or crowds to navigate?
 Do you love dressing up as your favorite Disney character?
 Do you jump up and down at the chance to meet a rare character who never usually visits the parks?
+Do you love dance parties?
 Then a Disneyland After Dark event may be just the ticket for you!
 The Disneyland After Dark events are separately ticketed parties that are held after the park closes to the public.
+We attended a Disneyland After Dark event in 2019, and we are hopping with excitement for the four new events coming in 2020!

-Each party has a different theme and offers unique entertainment.
+Each four-hour party has a different theme and offers unique entertainment.
 The parties can be a lot of fun with music, special character meet-and-greets, photo ops, themed dance parties and sometimes special fireworks shows or other themed entertainment.
 The special parties are toadally fun, but there are a few things you should be aware of before purchasing.
-We assembled our Frog Squad, donned our capes and leapt to Disneyland After Dark: Heroes Assemble to accomplish our mission of shedding light on the Disneyland After Dark parties.
-So hop along as we share what to expect at one of these special events.
+We assembled our Frog Squad, donned our capes and leaped to Disneyland After Dark: Heroes Assemble to accomplish our mission of shedding light on the Disneyland After Dark parties in 2019.
+And now there are four new Disneyland After Dark events in 2020!
+We can't wait to check them out.
+Hop along as we share what to expect at one of these special events and so that you can determine if these separately ticketed events are worth it to you.

 What to Expect at a Disneyland After Dark Event

 Disneyland After Dark events are few and far between.
-They are more likely to occur in winter or spring months and not at peak times because they may cause the park to close earlier than usual.
+They are more likely to occur in winter or spring months and not at peak times, because they may cause the parks to close earlier than usual.
 You can purchase tickets on the Disneyland website under Special Event Tickets.
 Children ages 2 and under do not need a ticket, but they may need a nap first and may prefer to stay with a babysitter or family member than be out that late.
 (We left Lily with Grandma when we attended.)
 Tickets often sell out in advance, but if tickets are still available the day of the event, you can purchase same-day tickets at the ticket window.
 Parking is not included in the ticket price.
+The parking shuttles and busses for the structures and Toy Story lots are extended on party nights.

-Past Disneyland After Dark themes have included Throwback Nite (taking guests back to the 1950s and 1960s), Sweethearts Nite, '90s Nite, Star Wars Nite and Heroes Assemble.
+Past Disneyland After Dark themes have included Throwback Nite (taking guests back to the 1950s and 1960s), Sweethearts' Nite (returning for 2020), '90s Nite, Star Wars Nite and Heroes Assemble.
 Each of them offered unique types of entertainment, food and opportunities for fun.
 Most of the parties have taken place inside Disneyland Park.
 Heroes Assemble was the first-ever Disneyland After Dark event held at Disney California Adventure.

 Arriving at a Disneyland After Dark Event

-If you have been to a Disneyland Halloween Party like Mickey’s Halloween Party (or the new Oogie Boogie Bash), then you’ll find that the Disneyland After Dark events work in a similar way, but they tend to occur on just one or two nights and start later in the evening.
+If you have been to a Disneyland Halloween Party such as Mickey’s Halloween Party at Disneyland (or the new Oogie Boogie Bash at Disney California Adventure), then you’ll find that the Disneyland After Dark events work in a similar way.
+Unlike the Halloween parties, which occur over multiple mights of a season, the Disneyland After Dark parties tend to occur on just one or two nights.
+They also start later in the evening than the Halloween parties.
 The party hours can vary per event, but if a party runs from 9:00 p.m. until 1:00 a.m., then the park closes to the public at 9:00 p.m.
 Party guests can usually enter the park three hours early and start mixing in with the daytime guests beginning at 6:00 p.m.
 All times may vary based on the specific party.
-There are separate entrances for Special Event tickets vs. General Admission tickets up until the event starts.
+There are separate entrances for Special Event tickets up until the event starts.

 The Heroes Assemble gift was a pack of cards with Marvel heroes on them.
 It was missing Iron Man.
 To earn Iron Man, you had to embark on a scavenger hunt mission to solve a puzzle.
 We put Tad to that task, and he hoppily succeeded with enthusiasm!
 (It kept him busy while we waited in line to meet Iron Man.)